mbrown-2/wi21-cse110-lab4/part1/part1.md

 10) **What will happen at line 12 and why?**

-  On line 12, an error also occurs.
-Similarly to <em>let</em>, variables declared with the <em>const</em> keyword are also block scoped.
-In this case, we cannot retrieve discountedPrice as it is within a for-loop.
+  On line 12, the last iteration of discountedPrice from the for-loop will be returned.
+Although the variable is defined as const, it is technically not being re-assigned/re-declared to the same variable.
+For every loop, a whole new const variable is created with only the same name.
+We would instead have issues if const discountedPrice was defined before the for-loop in which line 6 contained "discountedPrice = ..."
+Here, the issue would occur since we are directly trying to re-assign a value to teh same const variable.

 11) **What will happen at line 13 and why?**

-  On line 13, an error will also occur.
-For each iteration of the for-loop, the function attempts to change the value of finalPrice despite that the variable was const and initialized as 0.
+  On line 13, the last iteration of finalPrice will be returned.
+For each iteration of the for-loop, the next value of the given array of prices is processed.
+As the loop concludes, the last element of the array is calculated for finalPrice as it is no longer re-written.

 12) **What will the function return for discountPrices([100,200,300], .5)**

-  The function will return an error.
-The for-loop attempts to push new values to the discounted array although it was originally initialized constant as an empty array.
+  The function will return [50, 100, 150].
+This occurs becuase we push finalPrice to teh discounted array for every iteration of the for-loop.
+Take note that we are not re-writing nor re-declaring discounted as it is a const array.
+We are instead simply appending to the list that this constant is pointing to.

 --------------------------------------------